Blog, Page 9

 How to Wash Your Jeans?

 Jeans are a wardrobe staple loved by people all over the world.
-To keep their shape, color, and overall look, it’s important to know how to wash jeans the right way.
+To keep their shape, colour, and overall look, it’s important to know how to wash jeans the right way.
 Frequent washing isn’t necessary, but proper care can seriously extend their lifespan. .

 How often should you wash jeans?

 You don’t need to wash your jeans after every wear.
-The fabric is durable, and washing after each use can quickly fade the color and affect the fit.
+The fabric is durable, and washing after each use can quickly fade the colour and affect the fit.
 Ideally, wash them after 5–10 wears, or when you see visible dirt or notice an unpleasant odor.

 Turn jeans inside out

 Before washing, turn your jeans inside out to prevent the outer layer from fading.
-This step also reduces fabric friction in the washing drum and helps preserve the color and structure of your jeans.
+This step also reduces fabric friction in the washing drum and helps preserve the colour and structure of your jeans.
 Turning jeans inside out is a key step for proper jeans washing.

 Choose the right washing cycle and temperature